 - Emotionally focused individual & Couples therapy: safe attachment, transitions – moving together, newborn, etc

-- Parental coaching for children & adolescents: bullying, bereavement, teenage anxiety & depression, etc
+- Parental coaching for children (sleep talk therapy, sensory therapy) & adolescents (parts therapy, inner child healing, schema therapy –basic models, strategies, imagery re-scripting): bullying, bereavement, teenage anxiety & depression, etc

-- Individual & Family trauma interventions (burn out, bereavement, conflict) and other crisis management situations: suicidal attempts, panic attacks, depression & Anxiety – in counterparty with appropriate medical supervision
+- Individual & Family trauma interventions (rewind technique – PTSD, VAKOG – fobias, anxiety, etc) and other crisis management situations: suicidal attempts, panic attacks, depression – in counterparty with appropriate medical supervision

 Somatic practices and sensory therapy involves specific practices and activities to help individuals self-regulate and adjust /re-educate trigger responses in their body; it uses stimulation and responses to visuals, sound, touch, smell, and other vestibular or proprioceptive input such as: balance, (muscle) relaxation techniques, breath work, meditation, changes in habits (nutrition, sleep, exercise, reflection time).